Lupercalia

-Lupercalia was a pastoral festival of Ancient Rome observed annually on February 15 to purify the city, promoting health and fertility.
+Lupercalia, also known as Lupercal, was a pastoral festival of Ancient Rome observed annually on February 15 to purify the city, promoting health and fertility.
 Lupercalia was also known as dies Februatus, after the purification instruments called februa, the basis for the month named Februarius.

 Name

 The festival was originally known as Februa ("Purifications" or "Purgings") after the februum which was used on the day.
 It was also known as Februatus and gave its name variously, as epithet to Juno Februalis, Februlis, or Februata in her role as patron deity of that month; to a supposed purification deity called Februus; and to February (mensis Februarius), the month during which the festival occurred.
 Ovid connects februare to an Etruscan word for "purging".

 The name Lupercalia was believed in antiquity to evince some connection with the Ancient Greek festival of the Arcadian Lykaia, a wolf festival (λύκος, lýkos; lupus), and the worship of Lycaean Pan, assumed to be a Greek equivalent to Faunus, as instituted by Evander.
 Justin describes a cult image of "the Lycaean god, whom the Greeks call Pan and the Romans Lupercus", as nude, save for a goatskin girdle.

 The statue stood in the Lupercal, the cave where tradition held that Romulus and Remus were suckled by the she-wolf (Lupa).
 The cave lay at the foot of the Palatine Hill, on which Romulus was thought to have founded Rome.
 The name of the festival most likely derives from lupus, "wolf", though both the etymology and its significance are obscure.
 The wolf appellation may have to do with the fact that an animal predator plays a key role in male rites of passage.
 Despite Justin's assertion, no deity named "Lupercus" has been identified.